wundergraph/cosmo/rfc/operation-cache-warmer.md

 ## Router configuration

-The distributed operation cache can be enabled or disabled in the router configuration file.
+The operation cache can be enabled or disabled in the router configuration file.
 The default is enabled.
 A valid Graph API key is required to fetch the operations cache from the Cosmo Platform.

 ```yaml
 version: "1"